 The movement has a grounded, grassroots quality to it.
 It is not heavily populated by financial, political, or academic elites.

 Even the leading North American educational and advocacy organization, the Workplace Bullying Institute, is a small operation led by a handful of core individuals.
 This is in stark contrast to other causes supported by large, well-funded centers and think tanks.

 I say with all fondness that we make for a ragtag bunch!
 It means, however, that the doors to boardrooms, executive suites, and halls of government do not automatically open for us.
-Nudging or pushing them open remains the ongoing challenge for this mature, bruised, multi-partisan, and grassroots movement.
+Nudging or pushing them open remains the ongoing challenge for this mature, bruised, cross-partisan, and grassroots movement.

 Fifteen years ago, a form of workplace mistreatment that affected so many didn’t even have a label, at least here in the U.S. We’ve made a lot of progress since then.
 Stay tuned, there’s a lot more to come.